Astronomy and Stargazing is a great hobby. Here is a very short introduction to acquaint you with some of the basics.

 Deep-Sky Objects

 There are many deep-sky objects worth looking for.
 Some, such as open star clusters, can be seen with even small telescopes.
 Others, such as galaxies, are best observed through the larger scopes.
 A few that are spread out are a great view with binoculars.
 The most well known are call Messier objects.
 Don’t expect glorious color!
 We’re not NASA.
 Most will appear black and white.
-If you want color, you’ll have to move up to astrophotography.
+If you want color, you’ll have to get one of the new ”smart” telescopes or move up to astrophotography.

 A Few Good Resources